guardian/pluto-headers/README.md

   yarn && yarn build
   ```

-- Remove the devDependencies that are the same as peerDependecies by removing them from package.json and do a yarn install.
-Otherwise the devDependencies will collide during local development with the external repository.

-  The hard way of doing this is to npm link these devDependencies from this repository to the external repository.

 - In external repository package.json, update pluto-headers dependency by adding a relative path to the root

   ```